MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-terminology-in-cost-accounting.md

 ---
-title: Terminology in Cost Accounting | Microsoft Docs
+title: Terminology in Cost Accounting
-description: This topic defines the key terms that are used in cost accounting.
+description: This topic defines the key terms that are used in cost accounting, such as allocation key and allocation source.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual